ldbc/ldbc_snb_datagen_spark/README.md

     tools/build.sh
     ```

-    :warning: If you experience any issues, make sure the compilation target is Java 1.8.

 * For faster builds during development, consider using SBT.
 To assemble the JAR file with SBT, run:

     ```bash